Iggy Azalea Stuns In Nude Sheer Top In New Instagram Photo

 “You are a vibe,” another one added, trailing the comment with a double pink heart emoji.

-As Idolator has pointed out, Azalea recently released “Started,” her second single from the upcoming In My Defense.
+As Idolator has pointed out, Azalea recently released “Started,” her second single from the upcoming album, In My Defense.
 Earlier this year, Azalea released “Sally Walker,” which marked her biggest hit since 2016, according to Idolator.